SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 ### Task 4 - QUIZ
 * FortiGates in the Hub do not have public IP attached to them, how are we able to access the Web UI then?
-* Why the VPN are down ?
+* Why the VPN are still down ?

 </details>